louispy/simple-messaging/README.md

 However, if there's a requirement to match partial words, the query may be changed to use "wildcard" or "prefix" search while keeping in mind that it's less performant and much slower than a full word search with "match".

 ## Project Structure
-The project follows default NestJS project structure style, in modules.
+The project follows default NestJS project structure style, in modules with dependency injections pattern.
 The modules are created with nest-cli generate command.
 The coupling between modules are minimized.